Floobits/floobits-sublime/README.md

 # Configuration

-Create a Floobits.sublime-settings file and fill in the following info:
+Edit your Floobits.sublime-settings file (in `Package Settings -> Floobits -> Settings - User`) and fill in the following info:

     {
-      "share_dir": "/Users/ggreer/code/sublime-text-2-plugin/shared/",
-      "username": "ggreer",
+      "username": "user",
       "secret": "1234",
-      "room": "test"
+      "share_dir": "~/.floobits/shared/"
     }

-`share_dir` must be an absolute path.
+Replace username with your Floobits username.
+The secret is your API secret, which you can see at https://floobits.com/dash/settings/